Buying real estate in Cape Town?

 Source Why it's authoritative How we used it

-City of Cape Town Property Rates 2025/26 The City's own budget annexure setting the official rate-in-the-rand.
-We used it to calculate annual municipal property rates from property values.
-We also explained the residential relief mechanism and how it affects actual bills.
+City of Cape Town - Property Rates 2025/26 The City's own budget document setting the official rate-in-the-rand for property taxes.
+We used it to calculate annual municipal property rates across different property values.
+We also explained the built-in residential relief mechanism and how it affects the final bill.

-Pam Golding Residential Property Index One of South Africa's best-known residential agencies with a long-running index.
-We used it to cross-check Western Cape outperformance against other data sources.
-We also used it to set expectations for resale liquidity in strong Cape Town nodes.
+Pam Golding - Residential Property Index From one of South Africa's best-known residential agencies, referencing its long-running price index.
+We used it to cross-check Western Cape price outperformance against FNB's regional narrative.
+We also used it to set resale liquidity expectations in strong Cape Town nodes.

-Global Property Guide (South Africa) Compiles mainstream datasets including FNB and publishes time-on-market context.
-We used it to establish a credible baseline for how long it takes to sell property.
-We adapted that baseline to Cape Town's faster-moving submarkets.
+Global Property Guide - South Africa price history Compiles and cites mainstream datasets including FNB and publishes time-on-market context.
+We used it to anchor a credible baseline for how long it typically takes to sell a property in South Africa.
+We then adjusted that baseline for Cape Town's faster-moving good-area submarkets.

 infographics map property prices Cape Town